Report: Dangerous hazing violations including physical abuse and servitude force AU frat to close

 “These violations establish a dangerous pattern of behavior and a level of operational risk that is not acceptable for any Beta chapter, much less one with the history and esteem of Delta Zeta,” said Fraternity General Secretary S. Wayne Kay, Virginia Tech ’73.
 “Consistent with the Fraternity’s position against hazing and unsafe social practices, the Fraternity is moving to disband Delta Zeta to best protect the health and safety of its members, as well as the long-term reputation and future of Beta Theta Pi at Auburn.”

-According to The Plainsmen article, The chapter is being forced to vacate its fraternity house located along Lem Morrison drive by December 31st, 2019.
+According to The Plainsman article, The chapter is being forced to vacate its fraternity house located along Lem Morrison drive by December 31st, 2019.